qgis/QGIS-Documentation/docs/user_manual/introduction/project_files.rst

 .. note::

-  If the project has been modified QGIS will, by default, ask you if you would like to save the changes.
+  If the project has been modified the ``*`` symbol will appear in the title bar and QGIS will, by default, ask you if you would like to save the changes.
   This behavior is controlled by the |checkbox|
   :guilabel:`Prompt to save project and data source changes when required` setting under :menuselection:`Settings --> Options --> General`.